METEO 3 Lesson 10 Images

 Text description of the observed temperature changes that have occurred since the late 1800s image.

 The image is a line graph displaying the global temperature anomaly from 1880 to 2020.
 The y-axis, labeled "Temperature Anomaly (C)," ranges from -0.5 to 1.0, while the x-axis is labeled "YEAR" and ranges from 1880 to 2020.
 The data is represented by a thick black line that moves upwards over the years, indicating an increase in temperature anomalies.
-There are lighter gray dots and lines in the background, which likely indicate more granular data points or yearly variations.
+There are lighter gray dots and lines in the background, which indicate more granular data points or yearly variations.
 The graph shows a rising trend, particularly from the 1980s onward.
 A source citation at the bottom left reads "Source: climate.nasa.gov."

 global carbon dioxide emissions have grown